 We use only vegan oils to craft a hardy yet moisturizing bar.
-Each type of oil has a different role within the soap making process, and we experimented for 8 months before settling on the final “recipe”.
+Each type of oil has a different role within the soap making process.

 We source our palm oil from an active Member of RSPO (Roundtable on Sustainable Palm Oil).
 While some soapmakers have decided to exclude palm from their soap due to the controversy around the deforestation and its dramatic impact on threatened and endangered local species, we have consciously decided to continue using palm.
 Despite the negativity around palm, many natives in Indonesia and Malaysia depend on the resource as a means of generating a living.
 We continue to monitor our suppliers to ensure that our palm is being sourced responsibly.